monicadritz/Flat-CSV-to-JSON/README.md

 ## Accompanying Notes
  There were a couple of assumptions made about the structure of the data given in other potential CSV files.
+  * The input file will be named test.csv and in the current directory
   * Each record type would have the same number of fields
   * The fields in each record would be in the same order
   * All fields must be quoted